MAIF/melusine/docs/readme.rst

 Here is a basic glossary to provide an understanding of each columns manipulated.
 Initial columns of the dataframe:

 * **body :** the body of the email.
-It can be composed of a unique message, a historic of messages, a transfer of messages or a combination of historics and transfers.
+It can be composed of a unique message, a history of messages, a transfer of messages or a combination of history and transfers.
 * **header :** the subject of the email.
 * **date :** the date the email has been sent.
 It corresponds to the date of the last message of the email has been written.
 * **from :** the email address of the author of the last message of the email.